The Jamboree will now be held between 31st July and 7th August 2021 at Blackwell Court, Bromsgrove, Worcestershire UK

 If it rains then at least we know we are in the UK!
 Pack for the climate including everyting from sunny and hot to rain and cold and possibly both in the same day!
 Once BrumJam starts the activities will continue unless there are safety concerns.
 There is also a chance that we may have to change the location of some subcamps and activities to suit poor weather.
 We will also be hiring in large marquees for each subcamp so the activities can continue if it really does rain.

 Those dependants will be the responsibility of the parents attending the camp.
-The crèche which will have its own small unique programme and does not necessarily include the big activities in the same way as the main programme and will be more suitable for the age group.
+MINI’s which will have its own small unique programme and does not necessarily include the big activities in the same way as the main programme and will be more suitable for the age group.

-On the basis that it will be a much reduced programme for the crèche there is no charge for dependants to attend the camp – which means they camp for free.
+On the basis that it will be a much reduced programme for MINI’s there is no charge for dependants to attend the camp – which means they camp for free.

 Although if dependants wish to go to Alton Towers an additional charge (to be clarified later) will apply.

 With regards to initial bookings any dependants should simply be noted in the covering note or e-mail when the application is returned.
-So we keep a tally of how many will be potentially be in the crèche.
+So we keep a tally of how many will be potentially be attending MINI’s.
 Please detail their name and age.

-All bookings for the creche should be received by 30th April 2016 as we need to ensure we have sufficient staff to look after all the young people.
+All bookings for MINI’s must be recorded on the online booking form as we need to ensure we have sufficient staff to look after all the young people.

 All deliveries of food from Supermarkets will be directed to Station Field at Gate 1 on Agmore Road.